 Heartworm - Heartworm is completely separate to intestinal worms as the infection is via mosquitoes.
 The worms infest in the heart and lungs and cause heart failure.
 You need to start prevention before your kitten is 12 weeks old.

 Fleas - Fleas are one of the most common complaints for kittens.
 This is because they affect both our kitten and us!
 To help there are a number of easy to administer products available.
-If fleas become a problem at home you will generally see the adult fleas or find flea dirt (small black flecks).
+If fleas become a problem in the home you will generally see the adult fleas or find flea dirt (small black flecks) on your cat.

 Inside vs Ouside Cats - We recommend your kitten be kept as an inside cat.
-Inside cats have far fewer health problems than outside cats such as basic problems like scratches and ulcers from fighting.
-Obesity can also be a problem so ensure you keep your inside cat active.
+Inside cats have far fewer health problems than outside cats such as basic problems like picking up ticks, scratches and ulcers from fighting.
+The is also the risk to our wildlife with outside cats.
+Remember to keep your inside cat active as obesity can also be a problem.
 (Check with your local council regarding rules and regulations with cats being outdoors).

 Ensure you start a grooming routine early with your kitten (especially long hair breeds) to ensure it is an easy practice later in life.
 This includes brushing and toe nail clipping (especially for indoor cats).
 Regular grooming will also help reduce hairballs in all coat types.

-When purchasing a kitten 8 weeks or older they should be fully litter trained.
+When adopting a kitten they should be fully litter trained by the time they are the right age to leave mum and littermates, about 8-12 weeks.
 However when bringing a new kitten into your home you need to teach them where you want them to go.
 A quick and easy way to do this is take your kitten hourly to their tray, place them inside and allow them to find their way around from this spot.
-Hopefully after only a couple of hours they will find their way back on their own.
+You might also find isolating your kitten to one area helpful, and this tends to be the most common way to introduce your cat to a new home.
 Cleaning the tray regularly will keep both you and your kitten happy, as they do not like to use a dirty tray.

 Socialisation and Training